The International Association of Peacekeeping Training Centres

 The Annual Conference

 The aim of the Annual Conference is to provide its members with a forum for discussion of specific topical issues related to peace operations, and to provide a venue for the Association’s Annual General Meeting.
-There have been thirteen of these to date:
+There have been eighteen of these to date:

 1. 1995 – Inaugural meeting hosted by the PPC in Nova Scotia, Canada